 Updated 1/27/14 – Captured and tagged Jan.
 9, 2014, at Philadelphia International Airport, Philly was relocated about 40 miles west to eastern Lancaster County for his own safety, as airports are dangerous for owls (and owl are a hazard to planes).
 However, he returned to the airport within a few days, and despite repeated efforts to recapture and relocate him a second time, Philly was struck by a plane and killed Jan.
 29, 2014.. (©Scott Weidensaul)

 Erie – 2014

-Updated 4/15/14 – Erie, an immature male, was tagged in near the Erie, PA, International Airport on Jan.
+Updated 1/6/15 – Erie, an immature male, was tagged in near the Erie, PA, International Airport on Jan.
 19, 2014, along with Millcreek.
 He was one of several snowy owls in the winter of 2013-14 that spent the majority of their time well offshore, on the frozen surface of the Great Lakes — in his case, Lake Erie — making only occasional visits to land.
 We assume these owls were hunting waterbirds in the ever-changing network of open-water cracks between the massive plates of wind-shifted ice covering the lakes.
 In spring he began moving north, first to Lake St. Clair, then up the eastern side of Lake Huron, remaining on offshore ice.
-He was last detected on April 14, 2014, after which he moved north of cellular network range.
+He was the third owl to return from our first season, reporting in from the Bruce Peninsula on January 6, 2015.

 Millcreek – 2014